SUNY Oswego students get involved in lake effect electrification project this winter

 While the work ahead will be a challenge, Dr. Steiger says the best part for him is the students getting outside in the field.

-“In meteorology as you know, our laboratory is outside, right?
-I mean being in the classroom is important, but actually being out and witnessing it and feeling and smelling the weather, and using all your senses to experience the atmosphere, that’s where a meteorologist really learns about how the weather ticks,” Steiger says.
+“In meteorology, as you know, our laboratory is outside, right?
+I mean being in the classroom is important, but actually being out and witnessing it and feeling and smelling the weather, and using all your senses to experience the atmosphere, that’s where a meteorologist really learns about how the weather ticks,” Steiger said.

 Garrett Statum, a senior meteorology major who’s a part of the project is excited to have the opportunity to observe something that’s never been done before.